New Sudan ceasefire attempt fails with vital supplies running short | Law-Order

 New Sudan ceasefire attempt fails with vital supplies running short

-"The armed forces are responding to a new attack in the vicinity of the General Command," the army said in a statement.
-Huddled in their homes, residents of the capital, one of Africa's largest cities, struggled with power cuts and worried how long food supplies would last.
+A new attempt at a ceasefire in fierce fighting between Sudanese troops and paramilitary forces in Khartoum failed on Wednesday, leaving people fearful about dwindling food supplies and a breakdown in medical services.

-A new attempt at a ceasefire in fierce fighting between Sudanese troops and paramilitary forces in Khartoum and elsewhere failed on Wednesday, leaving people fearful about dwindling food supplies and a breakdown in medical services.
-The 24-hour ceasefire deal was supposed to come into effect at 6 p.m. local time (1600 GMT).
-Two eyewitnesses in separate areas of the capital told Reuters that fighting had continued.
+A new attempt at a ceasefire in fierce fighting between Sudanese troops and paramilitary forces in Khartoum failed on Wednesday, leaving people fearful about dwindling food supplies and a breakdown in medical services.
+The 24-hour ceasefire - lobbied for by countries trying to evacuate their citizens after days of conflict - was supposed to come into effect at 6 p.m. local time (1600 GMT).
+However, two eyewitnesses in separate areas of the capital told Reuters that fighting had continued.

-Earlier in the day continuous bombardments could be heard in central Khartoum around the compound housing the army HQ and at the main airport, which has been fiercely contested and put out of action since fighting erupted at the weekend.
-Thick smoke billowed into the sky and the streets were largely empty in the capital.
-Gunfire rattled in the south of the city, a Reuters witness said, while the army appeared to retake a key military airport in Sudan's north, images on TV network al Arabiya showed.
+Earlier in the day, continuous bombardments could be heard in central Khartoum around the compound housing the army HQ - where Sudan's military ruler, General Abdel Fattah al-Burhan had said he was based earlier in the week.
+It was not clear if he was still there.
+"The armed forces are responding to a new attack in the vicinity of the General Command," an army statement said.

-Sudan's military ruler, General Abdel Fattah al-Burhan, had said he was operating from the Khartoum army HQ.
-Reuters could not establish whether he was still there on Wednesday.
-"The armed forces are responding to a new attack in the vicinity of the General Command," the army said in a statement.
+There was another heavy exchange of gunfire in the Jabra neighbourhood of west Khartoum, where homes belonging to paramilitary leader General Mohamed Hamdan Dagalo, widely known as Hemedti, and his family are located, a Reuters reporter said.
+Hemedti's location has not been revealed since fighting began on Saturday.

-The army controls access to Khartoum, a metropolis of around 5.5 million people, and appeared to be trying to cut off supply routes to RSF fighters.
-Army reinforcements were brought in from near the eastern border with Ethiopia, according to witnesses and residents.
-EVACUATION THWARTED
+Blasts also rang out from the main airport, shut down after the conflict burst out of a power struggle between Burhan and Hemedti over a plan to integrate Hemedti's Rapid Support Forces (RSF) into the regular military.
+Thick smoke billowed into the sky and the streets of the capital, one of Africa's largest cities with some 5.5 million people, were largely empty.

-Foreign powers have pushed for a ceasefire to allow for evacuations and the delivery of supplies, but a truce meant to start on Tuesday evening did not hold.
+Foreign powers have pressed for a ceasefire to allow for evacuations and the delivery of supplies, but although truces were announced by the two sides on both Tuesday and Wednesday, neither held.
 With planes smouldering on the runway of Khartoum's international airport, evacuations looked difficult for now.

 "There's no way to get out," Belgian diver Henri Hemmerechts told Reuters from Khartoum.
 "It's just horrible and honestly, there's nothing we can do at this point."
 The U.S. State Department said there were no plans for a U.S. government-coordinated evacuation.
 Turkey has also said it could not currently evacuate.